 What if I miss a dose?

-If you miss a dose and it is within 12 hours of the time you normally take it, take your dose as soon as possible.
+If you miss a dose and it is within 12 hours of the time you normally take it, take your dose with food as soon as possible.
 Then take your next dose at the regularly scheduled time.
 If you miss a dose by more than 12 hours of the time you normally take it, wait and then take the next dose at the regularly scheduled time.
 Do not take double or extra doses.

 Where should I keep my medicine?

 Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
 Keep in the original bottle to protect from light.
 Throw away any unused medicine after the expiration date.

 What should I tell my health care provider before I take this medicine?

 They need to know if you have any of these conditions: